 It’s All About The Research

 Is it time to start designing?
 Not quite.
 Your next step should be to review what pages you have on your current site and make a list of all the pages that need to live on the new site.
-Again, if you had the chance to work with us, you know that we are a data-driven company.
+Again, if you've had the chance to work with us, you know that we are a data-driven company.
 Organizing content is not excluded from this methodology.

 The first area we review to make an informed decision on which pages should be transferred over is Google Analytics (assuming you utilize Google Analytics tracking - if not, shame on you).
 If you don’t have Google Analytics installed on your site, you can use a number of other research tools to help you (SEMrush is one I use frequently).
 Google Analytics offers detailed insights into what pages are driving the most traffic along with a lot of other metrics that help us understand how an audience interacts with a site.

 Depending on how much historical data is present in Google Analytics, I typically review a site’s traffic data from the last 6-12 months.
 From there, I can easily make note of which pages are the top performers and which ones are considered dead weight.
-One tactic I like to utilize is to look for pages that are similar to each other in terms of content and that can be combined.
-Reducing your site’s clutter really improves a user’s experience and it also gives you less pages to manage.
+One tactic I like to utilize is to look for pages that are similar to each other in terms of content that can be combined.
+Reducing your site’s clutter really improves a user’s experience and it also gives you fewer pages to manage.
 You might even be able to strengthen your site’s SEO (search engine optimization) by combining that similar content into one, well-informed page.

-SEO Quick Tip: Always make sure that your webpages stick to one main focal point because search engine crawlers will not have to juggle which topic to best rank you for within search engines.
+SEO Quick Tip: Always make sure that your webpages stick to one main focal point so search engine crawlers will not have to juggle which topic to rank you for within search engines.
 For example, if you happen to sell t-shirts and dress shirts, break those up into two separate pages to increase your keyword ranking opportunity.

-Outside of looking at the data, another place I like to venture to get some inspiration on how to build the sitemap is by looking at other high ranking websites (found on the 1st page of Google) that are in the same industry.
+Outside of looking at the data, another place I like to venture to get some inspiration on how to build the sitemap is by looking at other high-ranking websites (found on the 1st page of Google) that are in the same industry.
 It never hurts to take a peek at what your competitors are doing to try and get the upper hand.
 I am not advocating that you should copy their sitemap (or even content for that matter - that is a big no-no).
 There is a good chance that your competitors attract a very similar audience, and if their sites rank well that usually means that their sites are built well and have supportive content.
 You be the judge on whether your experience on their sites is pleasant or if it’s difficult to find what you are looking for.

 Putting It All Together

-Your business goals and target audience have been established, and your website data has been reviewed - now it’s time to put all that information together to create your sitemap.
+Your business goals and target audience have been established, and your website data have been reviewed - now it’s time to put all that information together to create your sitemap.
 When I arrive at this step, I put myself in the consumer’s shoes and visualize how they would use the website.
 I also think about what the audience will want to know when they arrive on the website.

 Is your company’s history an important part of what makes your business stand out from competitors and will ultimately get them to take the action you want them to take?
 Or is your audience coming to your site to view products and make a purchase?